Joey Barton: Newcastle United

 In his first appearance in over three months on 3 May 2009, Barton was sent off late in a 3–0 loss to Liverpool at Anfield for a sliding challenge on Xabi Alonso.
 The red card ruled Barton out of Newcastle's remaining three matches of the season, with the club in danger of relegation from the Premier League.
 Newcastle manager Alan Shearer raised doubts about Barton's future at the club, saying: "I think it would be wrong to discuss his future now, but I'm not very happy."
-On 5 May, Newcastle United announced the suspension of Barton indefinitely, and Barton was told to stay away from the club.
+On 5 May, Newcastle United announced the suspension of Barton indefinitely, and he was told to stay away from the club.
 As a result, Barton's future at Newcastle United was put in doubt.
 The club suspension was widely reportedly to have resulted not directly from the red card, but from a dressing room confrontation with Shearer and assistant manager Iain Dowie following the match.
 Shearer said he made a mistake putting Barton back into the team, and that his tackle was "a coward's tackle", to which Barton replied that he was "the best player at the club", and Shearer had to play him.
 Shearer said that Barton was not, and that he was "shit".
 Barton replied that Shearer was "a shit manager with shit tactics".
 When Dowie intervened, Barton called him "a prick".

 Joey Barton poses with a Newcastle United supporter at St James' Park prior to the Blackpool match in April 2010.

 Barton stayed on with Newcastle United after they were relegated to the Championship, playing six out of Newcastle's opening eight league matches, but suffered an injury to his foot in a 3–1 win against Plymouth Argyle on 19 September.
 He returned in April for Newcastle, playing all nine of Newcastle's remaining league fixtures and scoring his only goal of the campaign from a free kick in a win over Peterborough United.